zekzekus/dotfiles/README.md

     - ctags for tagbar and ctrlp plugin.
 You can use your OS package manager to install
 - execute `vim +PluginInstall +qall`
+- cd into `~/.vim/bundle/YouCompleteMe` then `./install.sh`
+- if you develop golang then you must install related tools from [here](https://github.com/fatih/vim-go)

 Yeah these should be enough to use my VIM configuration on your system.
 If these are not sufficient, please warn me.